vsaravind01/Smart-Wealth/README.md

 ## Description

 Smart Wealth is your AI-powered financial advisor, providing personalized investment strategies, real-time market insights, and tailored financial planning to help you achieve your goals.
+This application was developed for the final round of [BoB Hackathon](https://bobhackathon.com/) hosted by Microsoft Azure and Bank of Baroda.

 ## Mockups